yathAg/Physical_Verification_SKY130A/README.md

 ### Performing LVS checks on testbench and layout netlists
 The netlist of the layout can be extracted using
 ```
-% export do local
+% extract do local
-% export all
+% extract all
 % ext2spice lvs
 % ext2spice
 ```